Deltares-research/coastal-structures-toolbox/README.md

 `pip install deltares-coastal-structures-toolbox`

-## Where to find information about the Deltares Wave Toolbox?
+## Where to find information about the Deltares Coastal Structures Toolbox?

 See the online manual (https://deltares-coastal-structures-toolbox.readthedocs.io/en) for information about the toolbox.
 In addition, the examples folder contains scripts with applications of the toolbox and a Jupyter notebook is available in the documentation folder.